wp-plugins/spam-destroyer/readme.txt

 Stops automated spam while remaining as unobtrusive as possible to regular commenters. <a href="http://geek.ryanhellyer.net/products/spam-destroyer/">The Spam Destroyer plugin</a> is intended to be effortless to use, simply install and enjoy a spam free website :)

-<small>This version of the plugin does not work for user registrations, bbPress or BuddyPress, however there is an experimental version available which does.
-You can download the experimental version of the plugin from the <a href="http://geek.ryanhellyer.net/products/spam-destroyer/">Spam Destroyer page on geek.ryanhellyer.net</a>.
-If you test it, I'd love to <a href="http://geek.ryanhellyer.net/contact/">hear about the results</a>.</small>
+<small>This plugin does not currently work very well for user registrations, bbPress or BuddyPress.
+We are looking for someone to assist with ensuring this works well in future, so if you would like to help you then please <a href="http://geek.ryanhellyer.net/contact/">get in touch</a>.</small>

 == Installation ==